-Trains generally provide the easiest transportation to the new Berlin Brandenburg Airport (BER) but for some travelers buses and the U-Bahn trains are also useful.
+Trains generally provide the easiest, fastest, and cheapest public transportation to the new Berlin Brandenburg Airport (BER) but for some travelers buses and the U-Bahn trains are also useful.

 By U-Bahn Train U7 to Berlin Brandenburg Airport

 Plans to connect Berlin’s new airport with the U-Bahn metro train network were dropped for financial reasons.
 However, U-Bahn station Rudow on line U7 is a mere 12-minute bus ride from Berlin Brandenburg Airport (BER) and a very good option for many travelers.

 From Berlin Brandenburg Airport, buses X7 and X71 provide a connection to U Rudow every five minutes during most of the day.
 The bus ride is only around 12 minutes with U-Bahn trains departing every five minutes as well.

 U-Bahn line U7 cuts several wide s-cures through Berlin on its way from the south to Spandau at the northwest of the city.
 Traveling all the way from Berlin airport to Spandau by bus and U7 takes 1h15, only 15 minutes more than the less frequent direct trains.

 For many other stops the traveling will be significantly faster using U7.
 Major stops on U-Bahn U7 line with important transportation connections include amongst others (minutes from Radow) Johannisthaler Chaussee (6), Neukölln (13), Hermannplatz (18), Mehringdamm (23), Yorckstraße (26), Kleistpark (28), Bayerischer Platz (30), Fehrbelliner Platz (34), Adenaurplatz (37), Wilmersdorfer Str (38), Jungfernheide (44), Jakob-Kaiser-Platz (45), and Rathaus Spandau (57).